The Next Best Thing: Plot

-Two best friends – Abbie, a heterosexual woman, and Robert, a gay man decide to have a child together.
+Two best friends – Abbie, a heterosexual woman, and Robert, a gay man – have a one night stand, which leads to a pregnancy for Abbie.
+They decide to co-parent the child.
 Five years later, Abbie falls in love with a heterosexual man and wants to move away with him and Robert's son Sam, and a nasty custody battle ensues.